t-data-h/tdh-gcp/README.md

   $ ./bin/gcp-push.sh -G /opt/python/anaconda3 tdh-anaconda3
     => result: gcloud compute scp tdh-anaconda3.tar.gz tdh-m01:tmp/dist/
   ```

-- **tdh-remote-format.sh**:

-  The GCP instance scripts format attached drives at create, however
-  for situations where the instances are not created by those scripts,
-  this script will format and mount a sequential set of attached
-  storage via ssh.

-## Support scripts:

-Support scripts are utilized by the initialization scripts in some cases,
-but are not GCP specific and can be used for any environment where compute
-instances have already been created.

 - **tdh-prereqs.sh**:

   Installs host prerequisites that may be needed prior to Ansible (eg. wget,